jump-dev/JuMP.jl/docs/src/index.md

 * The **Background information** section contains background reading material to provide context to JuMP.
 Look here if you want an understanding of what JuMP is and why we created it, rather than how to use it.

+* The **MathOptInterface** section is a self-contained copy of the documentation for MathOptInterface.
+Looks here for functions and constants beginning with `MOI.`, as well as for general information on how MathOptInterface works.

 ### Citing JuMP